EliaTogni/Univault/Classes/Simulation.md

 In fact, the expected value $\mathbb{E}[X] = np = \lambda$ and the variance $Var[X] = np(1 - p) = n(p - p^2)$.
 But if $p$ is a small value, $p^2$ tends to $0$ and, therefore, it can be dropped.
 The remaining product is $np$ which is again $\lambda$.

+An example of the use of a Poisson Random Variable.

+==Charlie is in charge of failure controls in the company network.
+While checking a particular device, he knows that on average $20$ packets are lost per day under normal working conditions.
+He decides to replace the device whenever $40$ or more packets are lost in one day: which is the probability of replacing the device while it is still working as normal?==
+This example comprehends:
+- Very large number of events;
+- They are independent one another;
+- The expected number of positive ones in known in advance ($\lambda$).
+$\to$ Poisson Random Variable $X =$ number of successes.

 As for the Binomial, the calculation of the probability for large values of $n$ and, in particular, of the binomial coefficient is computationally challenging.
 An idea is to compute this probability incrementally.

 $$P[X = i] = \binom{n}{i}p^i(1-p)^{n-i} = \frac{n!}{(n - i)!i!}p^i (1-p)^{n-i}$$